 Hurricane Preparedness and Claim Information

-- Have you informed Term Brokers of any new additions to your property so that your property coverage can be updated?
+- Have you informed Term Brokers of any new upgrades or additions to your property?

 - Take pictures of your home, car, boat, RV, and other possessions.
 Then, make two copies of the images and file them in a safe place.

 - Have you added Florida flood insurance to your policy with Term Brokers?